Photo credit Anna Nilsen

 In January 2017, Visualization Center C and Linköping University receive a large anniversary donation from the Knut and Alice Wallenberg Foundation.
 The initiative is named Wisdome – and from its base in Norrköping, it will be spread to dome theatres around Sweden, with the aim of sparking young people’s interest in science and technology.
 Plus, the dome in Norrköping gets an upgrade – at its reopening, it is the most technically advanced in the world.

-Anders Ynnerman is passionate about using visualisation to enable young people to discover and understand the world.
+In Wadströms Exploranation Laboratory, LiU researchers in fields such as climate, environment and sociology joined forces with visualisation researchers, to create completely new opportunities to understand and explore the world around us.
+Photo credit Thor Balkhed Anders Ynnerman is passionate about using visualisation to enable young people to discover and understand the world.
 Now it’s time for the next revolution, and he has coined a new concept: exploranation – a combination of the words exploration and explanation.
 Thanks to technological advances and growing volumes of open data, the same advanced methods and information that the researchers use can be accessible to the general public, and even to children.
-The world’s first professor of exploranation, the Oscar-winning filmmaker Ben Shedd, is now on site in Norrköping.

 With exploranation, the pioneers of tomorrow have the tools to understand – and create change.